Ultimaker/Meta/code_conventions.md

 ## Commenting
 There are 4 kinds of comments that can be used;
 * Comments for interface / signature documentation purposes (see Doxygen Commenting in different document)
 * Comments to indicate that something needs to be examined at a later stage and possibly be refactored.
-When this is done, it MUST be accompanied by a Jira issue / story
+When this is done, it MUST be accompanied by a Jira issue / story.
+This means that every TODO comment must have a "connected" jira issue / story.
 * Comments that explain a workaround.
 In these cases, the documentation must state why a work around is required instead of a "real" solution.
 * Comments to clarify implementation decisions (eg; Why is something done in a certain way)